IUREDCap/redcap-etl-module/docs/DeveloperGuide.md

 Updating Dependencies
 --------------------------

+__Production Dependencies__

 To avoid requiring Composer to be run when the module is installed, dependencies are committed to Git, however, only the non-development dependencies should be committed to Git.
-Previsouly, the development dependencies were stored in a separate directory, but this approach did not work well with a security scanner that Vanderbilt started including in REDCap.

-To make sure only non-development dependencies are in the __vendor/__ directory, run the following command:
+The non-development dependencies are stored in the standard __vendor/__ directory.

-    composer install --no-dev

 To check for out of date dependencies, use:

     composer outdated --direct

+__Development Dependencies__

+Development depedencies are stored in the __dev/__ directory and are NOT committed to Git.
+They are managed using the __dev-composer.json__ configuration file.

+To install and update the development dependencies, which will be stored in directory __dev/__, use the following commands in the top-level directory:

+    COMPOSER=dev-composer.json composer install
+    COMPOSER=dev-composer.json composer update

+__Automated Web Tests Dependencies__

+There are also separate dependencies (not committed to Git) that are used for the automated web tests.
+The configuration file for these dependencies is:

+    tests/web/composer.json

+And the dependencies are stored in the following directory:

+    tests/web/vendor

 Coding Standards Compliance